The Writing Section Of GED

 Everything You Need to Know about GED Language Arts, Writing, Part II

-The GED test is taken by people who have not completed their formal high school education.
+The test is taken by people who have not completed their formal high school education.
 The test enables such persons to display their high school knowledge and skills in order to make applications to corporations and educational institutions.
 All in all, the test provides an evaluation of a test taker's skills and abilities and provides a basis of judgment for literacy and ability.
-The GED test is to be taken in person by the test taker through a dedicated testing center.
-There are testing centers for GED around the globe.
+It is to be taken in person by the test taker through a dedicated testing center.
+There are testing centers around the globe.
 Students from USA or Canada who wish to take the test can look for testing centers at http://www2.acenet.edu/resources/ged/center_locator.cfm.
 International students who wish to take the test can look for local testing centers at https://securereg3.prometric.com/.
 You should carefully read the information provided on the official website so you do not face any inconvenience with regards to application, taking the test or receiving your scores.

 Information about GED Language Arts, Writing, Part I